EOSC-synergy/sqaaas-docs/docs/pipeline_as_a_service/intro.md

 The **Pipeline as a Service** module offers developers with a graphical means to compose workflows, aka CI/CD pipelines, that carry out the software verification and validation (V&V) processes in an automated fashion.

-Hence, CI/CD pipelines are associated with code repositories, since it is the code or documentation (docs-as-code) the main target of the quality checks that are defined in them.
+Hence, the CI/CD pipelines are associated with code repositories, since it is the code or documentation (docs-as-code) the main target of the quality checks that are defined in them.